jokocide/stein/Dagger.Console/example/resources/collections/guides/workflow.md

 ﻿---
 template: guides
-title: Workflow
+title: Static Files
-description: How can I effectively use this tool to create simple websites?
+description: Where do static files like JavaScript and images go?
-date: 2020-12-04
+date: 2021-08-01
 ---
-throw new notimplementedexception :)